KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Gestures-Article.md

 This article describes the KeyboardKit gesture engine.

+@Metadata {

+    @PageImage(
+        purpose: card,
+        source: "Page",
+        alt: "Page icon"
+    )

+    @PageColor(blue)
+}

-iOS keyboards use many gestures.
-For instance, keys can be pressed and released, space can be long pressed to move the cursor, shift can be double tapped to toggle caps-lock, etc.
+Native iOS keyboards use more gestures than you probably realize at first.
+For instance, keys can be pressed, released, long pressed, etc., space can be dragged to move the cursor, shift can be double tapped to toggle caps-lock, etc.

-These gestures can be complicated to manage, but KeyboardKit provides you with handy views and extensions, and handles most gestures with the ``KeyboardActionHandler`` concept.
+These gestures can be complicated to set up, but KeyboardKit provides you with handy views and extensions to easily be able to define rich gesture actions that are handled by the ``KeyboardActionHandler``, or any custom actions that you specify.

 ## Gestures namespace

-KeyboardKit has a ``Gestures`` namespace that contains gesture-related types.
+KeyboardKit has a ``Gestures`` namespace with gesture-related types, like ``Gestures/GestureButton``, ``Gestures/ScrollViewGestureButton``, etc.

-For instance, a ``Gestures/GestureButton`` can be used to apply many gestures to a single button, a ``Gestures/RepeatTimer`` can be used to repeat an action, etc.

 This namespace doesn't contain protocols, open classes or types of higher importance.